GeospatialCentroid/historic_map_viewer/python_scripts/README.md

 ---

 ## 🧾 Notes
+- for uniqueness of record ids, be sure to concatenate the collection and the id number
 - Scripts that modify files will overwrite them by default.
 To preserve originals, copy the files first or modify the script to write to a new output file.
 - Network errors or invalid responses will skip updates for that row.
 - Non-`.cpd` filenames are automatically ignored in `fetch_children.py`.